 Food and beverage companies have huge impacts and responsibilities.
 People in roles that include sustainable sourcing have commensurately huge jobs.

 In February 2017 the Sustainable Food Lab launched a 2-year leadership program for food and beverage company professionals.
-The program delivers improved capacities to manage key challenges of sustainable sourcing from both large scale commercial agriculture and small holder systems.
+Program fellows manage sustainable sourcing from both large scale commercial agriculture and small holder systems.

 Participation is still open, but the initial group is from the following companies: PepsiCo, Unilever, Kellogg, Starbucks, Target, McDonalds, AB InBev, Heineken, Dannon, Stonyfield, Danone, Organic Valley, Annie’s/General Mills, Mars Petcare, Mars Wrigley, Land O’Lakes, Frontier Coop, Farmer’s Fridge.